 Home to manufacturing companies in industries such as clean tech and life sciences, Fremont wants to build a long-term workforce pipeline through initiatives in public education.
-Parker Thomas worked with the Fremont Unified School District to create a maker education curriculum for middle schools that focuses on learning through hands-on, self-directed projects.
+FUSE executive fellow Parker Thomas worked with the Fremont Unified School District to create a maker education curriculum for middle schools that focuses on learning through hands-on, self-directed projects.

-As a FUSE executive advisor, Parker will continue to help Fremont reach its education goals.
-He’ll help establish the Fremont Learning Network, an organization focused on developing relevant, engaging, and equitable learning practices for the entire community.
-Additionally, he’ll create the facility and programming for a maker and innovation space to be located in the Fremont Main Library.
+Parker is continuing to help Fremont reach its education goals.
+He's helping establish the Fremont Learning Network, an organization focused on developing relevant, engaging, and equitable learning practices for the entire community.
+Additionally, he’s creating the facility and programming for a maker and innovation space to be located in the Fremont Main Library.
 This space will support out-of-school learning for students, professional development for teachers, and connections between businesses and the community.
 These efforts will help Fremont reach its goals of becoming a national leader in maker education and providing critical learning experiences for its community.